 Regardless of where I find myself today and knowing I will have many struggles in this world, it is only when I purposefully and intentionally give up my human flesh tendencies in reacting inappropriately, learning to respond in loving ways, I will be clothing my inner realm in the Christ ways.

-This daily art in surrendering of my own wrong attitudes when interacting with other people, becomes a spiritual practice and process in my life where I am ushered into this heavenly realm of grace where the Spirit births godly fruits in my weaknesses, the scriptures speak about.
+This daily art in surrendering of my own wrong attitudes when interacting with other people, becomes a spiritual practice and process in my life where I am ushered into this heavenly realm of grace.

 - Where am I having the most difficulty when relating with others?